psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 BOROUGH COURT.
 Monday, before the M=ayor, Abraham Clarke and R. M. Wavell, Esqrs.

 Joseph Read was charged by P.C.
-Hobbs with being drunk and disorderly in the streets of Newport, aboot twelve o'clock on Saturday night, refusing to go home, and wishing to fight with everybody he met.
+Hobbs with being drunk and disorderly in the streets of Newport, about twelve o'clock on Saturday night, refusing to go home, and wishing to fight with everybody he met.

 Defendant acknowledged he was drunk—it was the *first* time! and he was sorry for it; for if Bill Pragnell ever caught him in that state he always knocked him down, which he knew better than to do when he was sober.
-He had fought him once, and Pragnell had met him that night, and knockod him down three times, which made him so quarrelsome.
+He had fought him once, and Pragnell had met him that night, and knocked him down three times, which made him so quarrelsome.
 Fined 5s. and 5s. coats.

 Eliza Golding and Keziuh Guy, a pair of our nymphs of the pave, were charged by Inspector Grapes with strolling the streets at all hours of the night, waylaying the people in going home, and soliciting them for improper purposes.
 He said they had frequently been ordered home, but it was of no use to speak to them.